crcx/retroforth/doc/RETRO-Book.md

 # RETRO: a Modern, Pragmatic Forth

 Welcome to RETRO, my personal take on the Forth language.
-This is a modern system primarily targetting desktop, mobile, and servers, though it can also be used on some larger (ARM, MIPS32) embedded systems.
+This is a modern system primarily targeting desktop, mobile, and servers, though it can also be used on some larger (ARM, MIPS32) embedded systems.